ABOUT THE CHEREMOYA FOUNDATION

 Claudia Tarpin – Director of After School Programs

 Laura Rocchio – Director of Design

-Cindy Guzman & Rouzanna Achemyan – Director of Parent Outreach
+Cindy Guzman & Rouzanna Achemyan – Directors of Parent Outreach

 Angela Fuentes – Director of Campus Greenery